Marsupial: Evolutionary history

 Comprising over 300 extant species, several attempts have been made to accurately interpret the phylogenetic relationships among the different marsupial orders.
-Studies differ on whether Didelphimorphia or Paucituberculata is the sister group to all other marsupials.
+Studies differ on whether Didelphimorphia or Paucituberculata is a sister group to all other marsupials.
 Though the order Microbiotheria (which has only one species, the monito del monte) is found in South America, morphological similarities suggest it is closely related to Australian marsupials.
-Molecular analyses in 2010 and 2011 identified Microbiotheria as the sister group to all Australian marsupials.
+Molecular analyses in 2010 and 2011 identified Microbiotheria as a sister group to all Australian marsupials.
 However, the relations among the four Australidelphid orders are not as well understood.